|2013 Champions' League|

 GK: Sepp Maier (Germany)

-"The cat from Anzing" won the European Championship in 1972 and the WC at home in 1974.
+Nicknamed "The cat from Anzing", Maier was considered one of the greatest goalkeeper ever in the 1970's.
+He had 95 caps for West Germany, winning the European Championship in 1972 and the World Cup at home in 1974.
+For club football, he played his entire career with Bayern Munich.
 He also won three straight European Cups for Bayern Munich.
-He was one of the best keepers in the 1970's.
+He was German Footballer of the Year: 1975, 1977, 1978.

 GK: Oliver Kahn(Germany)

 Kahn is one of the most successful German players in recent history.
 For Bayern Munich, he won eight Bundesliga titles, six DFB-Pokals, the UEFA Cup in 1996, the UEFA Champions League and the Intercontinental Cup, both achieved in 2001.
 He won the Champions' league in 2001.
 He was the hero in a penalty shootout at the Final.
 For German, his heroic performance helped Germany to finish 2nd at Korea/Japan 2002.
 He was the Gold Ball winner in that World Cup Finals.

 He established Germany's number 1 before the WC Finals in 2010.
 He helped Germanywinning their 4th WC in 2014.
 He started with Schalke 04, but moved to rival Bayern Munich in 2010.
 He is the second most expensive keeper of all-time.

 Lahm was the captain of the 2014 World Cup winning team.
 He had 113 capos for Germany from 2004 to 2014.
 For club football, he played his entire career with Bayern Munich, except for a loan spell with VfB Stuttgart.
 He also won the treble in 2013 when Bayern Munich won the Champions' League, the German Cup and the Bundesliga on the same year.
 He was included in the World Cup team of the tournament in 2006 and 2010.